Have you been wondering about Turkey’s national dish? I’ve got you covered!

 23 Different Turkısh Kebabs

-The Turkish kebab, the national dish of Turkey, is one of the most iconic dishes and is a must-try for anyone visiting the country.
+The Turkish kebab is one of the most iconic dishes and is a must-try for anyone visiting the country.

 This main dish consists of a variety of meats cooked on skewers over an open flame and served with rice, salad, or pita.